 The movement emphasizes that the goal shouldn’t be to “cure” people whose brain works differently.
 The goal is to embrace them as part of the mainstream.
 And that means providing needed support so they can fully participate as members of the community.

-The concept that people are naturally diverse learners is important for kids with learning and attention issues.
+The concept that people are naturally diverse learners is important for kids with learning and thinking differences.
 It can reduce stigma and the feeling that something is “wrong” with them.
-And that can help build confidence, self-esteem, motivation and resilience.
+And that can help build confidence,

-It also supports teaching approaches that can benefit kids with learning and attention issues.
+It also supports teaching approaches that can benefit kids with learning and thinking differences.
 UDL, for instance, shares many of the principles of neurodiversity.

 Differences vs. Disabilities

 Celebrating differences is important.
-But it isn’t enough to get kids with learning and attention issues the help they need at school.
-It’s important to acknowledge disabilities in order for kids to get supports and services.
+But it isn’t enough to get kids with learning and thinking differences the help they need at school.
+It’s important to acknowledge disabilities in order for kids to get